Edward Thomason: Life

 He was born around 1769 in Birmingham.
 His father Edward Thomason (1740 – 1793) was a manufacturer of buckles, and his mother was Mary Garlick.

 He married Phillis Brown Glover, daughter of Samuel Glover of Abercarn, Monmouth, on 26 August 1799.
 His son, Henry Botfield Thomason, died on 12 July 1843 aged 41.
 Edward Thomason's grandson, and Henry Botfield's son, Henry Richard Yeoville Yardley Thomason became an architect in Birmingham, designing many of the city's landmark buildings.

 At age 16 he was articled to Matthew Boulton in the Soho Foundry.
 He began manufacturing in his father's factory around 1793, establishing a trade in gilt and plated buttons.
-The business expanded into manufacture of medals, tokens and coins, and later plated gold and silver works.
+The business expanded into the manufacture of medals, tokens and coins, and later plated gold and silver works.
 In 1835 he sold the business to Whitegrave and Collis.

-In 1823 he cast a 2½ ton bronze statue of George IV (the first bronze statue cast in Birmingham), but he failed to sell it, and it was eventually sold for scrap.
+In 1823, he cast a 2½ ton bronze statue of King George IV (the first bronze statue cast in Birmingham), but he failed to sell it, and it was eventually sold for scrap.

-In 1839 he improved the gun lock by making the cock detachable by the thumb and finger as well as making improvements to prevent misfires.
+In 1839, he improved the gun lock by making the cock detachable by the thumb and finger as well as making improvements to prevent misfires.

-In 1844 he retired from business and moved to Ludlow, then Bath, then Warwick.
+In 1844, he retired from business and moved to Ludlow, then Bath, then Warwick.

-In 1845 he published his memoirs in which he illustrated his manufactured products and inventions.
+In 1845, he published his memoirs in which he illustrated his manufactured products and inventions.

 He died in his house in Jury Street, Warwick in 1849, and a memorial was erected to him in St Philip's Cathedral, Birmingham.